SachitVij/autocompletion/README.md

 ﻿# Predicting words using MLP
+This project implements neural language models for word prediction and sentence generation, inspired by Andrej Karpathy's [makemore](https://github.com/karpathy/makemore).
+The models are built using PyTorch and trained on US Twitter Text English datasets.

+## Working of MakeMore
-We have a dataset of name.
-Here, what we do is we convert that dataset into a new datasets defined as X and Y. Lets say one of the name in the dataset is emilly
+We have a dataset for training the model and what we do is we convert that dataset into a new datasets defined as X and Y. Lets say one of the name in the dataset is emilly
 So X and Y are defined as :
 X takes the present character and previous 2 character and Y represent the next character.